silnrsi/font-gentium/documentation/source/about.md

 ## Supporting the project

-These fonts are provided at no cost, however they are expensive to produce and maintain.
+These fonts are provided at no cost.
+However, they are expensive to produce and maintain.
 Please consider donating to SIL’s font development efforts to support future development.
 Go to [SIL’s Give Direct page](https://donate.givedirect.org/?cid=13536&n=206909) and designate your gift for _Scripts & Fonts_. **Thank you!**

 ## About SIL International